Wilmer Flores: Minor leagues

-New York Mets
+New York Mets (2013–2018)

 2013

-He obtained a promotion to the Mets' major league roster on August 6, the day of his 22nd birthday.
-Pitcher Bobby Parnell was placed on the disabled list with a herniated disk in his neck to make room for Flores on the roster.
-He made his debut that day against the Colorado Rockies at Citi Field going 0-for-4 at the plate and committing an error in the sixth inning in what would be a 3–2 Mets win.
+He obtained a promotion to the Mets' major league roster on August 6, his 22nd birthday.
+Pitcher Bobby Parnell was placed on the disabled list with a herniated disk in his neck, a roster spot filled by Flores.
+He made his debut that day against the Colorado Rockies at Citi Field, going 0-for-4 at the plate and committing an error in the sixth inning, in what would be a 3–2 Mets win.
 On August 7, he notched his first career major league hit, a single in the bottom of the second inning off Rockies pitcher Jhoulys Chacín.
-In the bottom of the eight inning, with bases loaded, he hit a base clearing double off pitcher Manny Corpas for his first three major league RBIs.
+In the bottom of the eight inning, he hit a base clearing double off pitcher Manny Corpas for his first three major league RBI.
 The Mets would go on to win 5–0.
-On August 11, he hit his first career home run, a solo home run to right field off Arizona Diamondbacks pitcher Heath Bell in the top of the ninth inning to extend the Mets lead to 9–5 by which the Mets won.
-He finished the 2013 season appearing in 27 games with a batting average of .211 in 95 at-bats in 101 plate appearances while compiling 20 hits, 13 RBIs, 1 home run, 5 walks, 8 runs scored, and striking out 23 times.
+On August 11, he hit his first career home run, a solo home run to right field off Arizona Diamondbacks pitcher Heath Bell in the top of the ninth inning, to extend the Mets lead to 9–5, which became the final score.
+He finished the 2013 season appearing in 27 games, with a batting average of .211 in 95 at-bats and 101 plate appearances, while compiling 20 hits, 13 RBI, one home run, five walks, eight runs scored, and striking out 23 times.

 2014

 Flores started the 2014 season with the Las Vegas 51s in AAA, but was called up April 2 along with Kyle Farnsworth in order to replace Bobby Parnell going to the disabled list and with Daniel Murphy on paternity leave.
 He would be re-sent back to the 51s on April 6 to make room for Jon Niese coming off the disabled list.
-Flores had only started one game at second base going 0-for-4 with two strikeouts.
-He was recalled on May 9 with Omar Quintanilla being designated for assignment.
-On June 2, Flores drove in a career high 6 RBIs during which he also hit his first career grand slam against the Philadelphia Phillies at Citizens Bank Park.
-The grand slam came in the top of the ninth inning off pitcher Phillippe Aumont with two outs extending the lead 11–2 to which the Mets won to.
+Flores had only started one game, playing second base while going 0-for-4 with two strikeouts.
+He was recalled on May 9, with Omar Quintanilla being designated for assignment.
+On June 2, Flores drove in a career high 6 RBI during which he also hit his first career grand slam against the Philadelphia Phillies at Citizens Bank Park.
+The grand slam came in the top of the ninth inning off pitcher Phillippe Aumont with two outs, extending the lead to 11–2.
 On June 26, Flores was once again re-sent down to the 51s to make room for Juan Lagares coming off the disabled list.
-He was recalled for good on July 24 with Kirk Nieuwenhuis being sent to the 51s.
-Flores finished the 2014 season appearing in 78 games with a batting average of .251 in 259 at-bats in 274 plate appearances while compiling 65 hits, 29 RBIs, 6 home runs, 12 walks, 28 runs scored and striking out 31 times.
+He was recalled for good on July 24, with Kirk Nieuwenhuis being sent to the 51s.
+Flores finished the 2014 season appearing in 78 games with a batting average of .251 in 259 at-bats in 274 plate appearances while compiling 65 hits, 29 RBI, 6 home runs, 12 walks, 28 runs scored and striking out 31 times.